top of page

 Key Takeaways for Synthetic Data Creation

-Close collaboration between creative and technical teams is essential to produce useful synthetic data.
+• Cross-Disciplinary Unity: Close collaboration between creative and technical teams is essential to produce functional synthetic data.

-Rapid iteration based on feedback from researchers improves data quality and relevance.
+• Agile Development: Rapid iteration based on feedback from researchers directly improves data relevance.